 One spring, I decided it was time to visit Amsterdam to witness the place where the world's most treasured bulb plants are harvested for the rest of us gardeners to enjoy.
 I was wandering aimlessly along Amsterdam's sunny canals photographing the old stone bridges and rows of gables houses when I noticed a sign atop a drinking establishment called the "Banana Bar".
 Oddly enough, I had heard of this place from a former colleague who had visited Amsterdam with friends for a bachelor party.
 He had told me of the things that happen inside the Banana Bar, unmentionable things.
 I am still going to mention them here however.
 Story has it that bananas are placed inside a woman's private areas for men to enjoy their desserts.
 Naturally, condiments such as whipped cream are applied along with gooey syrups and such.
 My face: those of you who know me are already picturing it and those of you who don’t, well…use your imagination.
 Their menu also featured a various assortment of other drugs listed directly under the "Appetizers" section.
 The Red Light district looks strangely normal during the day, although I was met with hostile faces when the prostitutes spied my big camera.
 From what I have learned, the women of that district often work regular day jobs, like mortgage broker, proctologist, or dental hygienist, and don't want to be photographed doing their night jobs.
 Before I left the Red Light District, I decided to have lunch in what seemed like a very pleasant sandwich shop.
 As I said before, most of my memorable moments have occurred during the course of a meal.
 I began to relax at a table as I perused a menu.
 The petite blond waitress strutted over to my table and asked what I would like to eat.
 I ordered a cheeseburger and salad.
 Then I watched her as she walked away.
 She reached into her deep apron pocket, took out a pouch of white powder, placed it on the bar, and began snorting lines of cocaine.
 No wonder she was so thin.
 No restaurant food for her.
 I then noticed that she didn't wash her hands afterwards and was handling dishes to bring to my table.
 I knew that drugs are legal in Amsterdam, but thought I would find a different café in another part of town, someplace where dishes didn't come with a light powdering.
 I told her I had forgotten that there was someplace else I had to be, made my excuses and left.
 It was a bit awkward since I had already ordered my meal, so I decided to act a bit demented as if I had recently suffered brain trauma, and she seemed less offended by my sudden departure.

 One would never imagine that the sheer act of photographing fresh produce would incite vitriolic rage, but in Lisbon, Portugal it can.
 I was zooming in close with a macro lens on a stack of very red, glossy peppers at one of the largest, most diverse markets in town.
 So deep was I in my creative zone, that I did not hear the shrill screaming of a large boned woman in a red apron behind the counter in rapid Portuguese.
 I looked up to see her wielding a meat cleaver aimed at my camera.
 She came running after me, apparently quite upset that I had photographed her peppers, artichokes and eggplants.
 Boy those Portuguese!
 They have a different word for everything!
-I fled the scene as fast I was able, ran up a flight of stairs and hid behind a large pallet of raw fish and a gaggle of cops.
+I fled the scene as fast I was able, ran up a flight of stairs and hid behind a large pallet of raw fish.
 Simple childhood games like hide and seek can certainly come in handy in adulthood.
 She searched fervently for her perpetrator for several minutes before retreating back to her station at the cutting board.
 I never quite understood the cause of her rage.
 Perhaps she had a personal relationship with each and every vegetable, and she felt that they would be exploited in an unknown art gallery or internet site.
 I'm still not certain.
 The moral here is: if you photograph vegetables in a foreign market, do it surreptitiously or not at all.

 As Samuel Johnson once said, "The use of travel is to regulate imagination by reality, and instead of thinking of how things may be, to see them as they are".
 Yes, travel trauma can occur anywhere and it often does.
 It stalks, lurks and waits for the unexpected traveler.
 I have concluded that it is actually nature's way of making you look like your passport photo.